jeanrantunes/front-nas/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is project to score nursing activities in a ICU (Intensive care unit).

 ## Available Scripts